 High-quality hops are an essential component of craft beer.
-This site provides region-specific information to those currently growing hops as well as those interested in this specialty horticultural crop.
+This site provides region-specific information for those currently growing hops, as well as those interested in this specialty horticultural crop.

 - 2018 South Atlantic Hops Conference: Save the date for March 2-3 in Blacksburg, VA.
 This is our region's premier educational event for hop growers, enthusiasts, sponsors, exhibitors.

 - GAPs and FSMA – an Overview for Hop Growers in Virginia